-There are arrays of friends who notched me to commit my thoughts and experience into writing, no matter how little the contribution would be.
-Each time, I told them that there are so many books on collective bargaining and did not see any other need.
-Mrs. Irene Edemirukewa would always say "Is it that you are afraid of making mistakes or not having enough to write on?
+An array of friends nudged me to commit my thoughts and experience to writing, no matter how little the contribution would be.
+Each time, I told them that there are so many books on collective bargaining and I did not see any other need.
+Mrs. Irene Edemirukewa would always say,

+Is it that you are afraid of making mistakes or not having enough to write on?
 Whichever way, I believe you have the capacity to leave your experience on the sands of time for oil and gas unions and their corresponding partners.
 Just do it.
-The feedback from readers would shape and enrich subsequent editions."
-To this amazon and other friends, I say thank you.
+The feedback from readers would shape and enrich subsequent editions.

+To this Amazon and other friends, I say thank you.